mazdak186/mazdakportfolio/_posts/2019-10-10-Regression-ML.md

 <p>19149 rows × 24 columns</p>
 </div>

-Here we check where the newly made attributes dataframe shares the same pipe assembly ids from the train file we were given.
+Here we check where the newly made *attributes* dataframe shares the same pipe assembly ids from the *train* file we were given.
+A new dataframe called *istrainAttributes* will contain a list of all the pipe assembly ids and whether they are found in both *train* and *attributes*.

 ```python
 istrainAttributes = attributes['pipe_assembly_id'].isin(train.pipe_assembly_id)